PassWeaver API

 Personal folders

-Each user has a ‘personal’ folder for storing private, not-shared-with-anyone items.
-In order to use personal folders, users have to set a personal password that will be use for encrypting items inside those folders.
+Each user has a personal folder for storing private, non-shared-with-anyone items.
+In order to use personal folders, users have to set a personal password that will be used to encrypt items inside those folders.
 Since this password is used to encrypt the key that will be used to encrypt his items (“envelope encryption”), there is no way to recover the items if a user forgets his password.

 Users and groups

-Users are assigned to groups, and groups have read/write permissions for a given folder.
+Users are assigned to any number of groups, and groups have read/write permissions for a given folder.

-While groups can be nested to form a tree, there is no membership inheritance: if a user is member of a group G, it will not automatically join the “children” of G.
+While groups can be nested to form a tree, there is no membership inheritance: if a user is member of a group G1, it will not automatically join the “children” of G1.

 Authentication

-- Local: the user password is stored locally
+- Local: the user password hash is stored locally in the database

 Admins

-The Admins built-in group and it’s built-in member user admin are targeted at creating users and groups, and assigning permissions to folders.
+The Admins built-in group and it’s built-in member user admin are targeted at creating users and groups, assigning permissions to folders, managing API keys and KMS.
 Both Admins group and admin user cannot be updated or deleted.

-Since Admins group members are meant for administration tasks, they have NO access to any items in any folder, and they do not have personal folders either.
-They can though add and (if empty) remove folders.
+Since Admins group members are meant for administration tasks, they have NO access to any item, and they do not have personal folders either.
+They can though add and remove folders.

-If you need someone with full access to all folders, you may create a group with read/write permissions on Root folder and add the user.
+If you need someone with full access to all folders, you may want to create a group with read/write permissions on Root folder and add the user, since persimssions are inherited (see “Permissions” below)

 Everyone